google/or-tools/ortools/sat/doc/scheduling.md

 ## NoOverlap constraint

-A no overlap constraints simply states that  all intervals are disjoint.
+A no overlap constraint simply states that all intervals are disjoint.

 ## Cumulative constraint